gustafnk/microservice-websites/index.md

 This means that the system as a whole can no longer be heterogeneous – not without a large performance penalty – which hurts long-term evolvability.

 Another drawback of integrating on code is release management.
 In our example above, if all three teams have two versions of their software each, NEW and OLD, we get eight possible combinations of possible release artifacts.
-The solution to this problem is to introduce [release trains](http://www.scaledagileframework.com/agile-release-train/) – you have to be in time to in order for your software to be a part of the Product team release.
+The solution to this problem is to introduce [release trains](http://www.scaledagileframework.com/agile-release-train/) – you have to be in time in order for your software to be a part of the Product team release.

 For the site as a whole, you can either have separate release trains for the separate teams, which will cause inconsistencies on for example how the shopping cart works.
 Or you can have a big coordinated release train for the whole site, which reduces the benefits of microservice quite a bit.